near/docs/docs/discovery/dev/bos-loader.md

 ## Component deployment

 At this point, your new component is ready to be deployed.
-There are two suggested paths:
+To deploy, you can use either of the following two paths:

  - Use `bos-cli` to deploy from command line: